 Ezra should obviously be allowed to add his own ideas, but Muschietti should avoid any excessive toying and tinkering with the character.
 Hopefully, allowing for a balance between Ezra’s vision and the inspirational, funny, confident and relatable version in the comics and elsewhere.

 If common sense does prevail, Muschietti will also toss the Flash costume we saw in those previous films.
 The tiles were not working.
 Miller was never the best physical version of Flash either-another casting head-scratcher.
 Miller is not tall, athletic and lithe enough to be Flash.
 So, giving him a great new suit will go a long way to mask these deficiencies.
 Physical mismatches are not a game-changer.
 Look at Henry Cavill.
 He has the facial features for the Man of Steel and the muscles but is perhaps too short for the role.
 Yet we love his Superman because he embodies the emotional and virtuous qualities of the character.
 Miller will have to forgo the zany antics and dig deep inside himself to give a quality acting performance that convinces fans he truly is Barry Allen.

-Here’s hoping this Flash film gets made and Muschietti can replicate his current success with the IT franchise.
-Hopefully, he challenges Miller and gives us a better interpretation of the character.
-Let’s keep our fingers crossed the film is made and Miller can silence the naysayers like myself.
+Here’s hoping this Flash film gets made, and Muschietti can replicate his current success with the IT franchise.
+Hopefully, he challenges Ezra Miller and gives us a better interpretation of the character.
+Let’s keep our fingers crossed that the film is made, and Miller can silence the naysayers like myself.